 Local time: The island is two hours ahead of GMT/UK time.

 Fly to: Kos International Airport.
 Transfers to Kefalos take 30 minutes, to Kardamena it's around 35 minutes, while to Psalidi it's roughly 45 minutes.

 Flight time from the UK: The flight time to Kos takes about four hours.

 Tourist Information: Further Kos tourist information can be found at https://www.kosinfo.gr/

 Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/greece for recommendations and advice on visas and health for your holiday to Kos, Greece.

 Temperature: Average of 30°C in July and August.

 Best time to visit: Come for the hottest sunshine between June and September.

-For wine buffs: Every year in early August, the little village of Mastichari in northwest Kos holds a wine festival.
-A more traditional affair than wine buffs may be used to in the UK, the festival features strictly locally made wine plus Greek dancing for entertainment.
+Mastichari Wine Festival: Every year in early August, the little village of Mastichari, in the northwest of the island, holds a wine festival.
+A more traditional affair than wine buffs may be used to in the UK, the festival features strictly locally-made wine plus Greek dancing for entertainment.

-Hippocratia Festival: The biggest event on the island is Kos’ Hippocratia Festival.
-Held throughout the summer between July and September, the festival is in honour of Hippocrates and showcases a variety of art exhibitions, performances and concerts in celebration of Greece’s long and fascinating history.
+Hippocratia Festival: The biggest event on the island, the Hippocratia Festival takes place throughout the summer, between July and September.
+The celebrations are held in honour of Hippocrates and showcase a variety of art exhibitions, performances and concerts, highlighting Greece’s long and fascinating history.